SPIN-web/SPIN2026/_pages/call.md

 The SPIN symposium aims at bringing together researchers and practitioners interested in automated tool-based techniques for the analysis of software as well as models of software, for the purpose of verification and validation.
 The symposium specifically focuses on concurrent software but does not exclude the analysis of sequential software.
 Submissions are solicited on theoretical results, novel algorithms, tool development, and empirical evaluation.

 The SPIN symposium originated as a workshop focusing on explicit state model checking, specifically as related to the SPIN model checker.
 However, over the years it has evolved to a broadly-scoped symposium for software analysis using any automated techniques, including model checking, automated theorem proving, and symbolic execution.
 An overview of the previous SPIN symposia (and early workshops) can be found at: [https://spinroot.com/spin/Workshops/](https://spinroot.com/spin/Workshops/).
+[Previous Proceedings of SPIN](https://link.springer.com/conference/spin) can be found at Springer's website.

 ## Topics